6 Ways To Save Money on Business Insurance in 2023

 - Membership: Many professional organizations have deals worked out with carriers to provide discounted insurance rates to their members.

-Other discounts may not be indicated but are applied to the quote.
-For example, when you’re getting a quote, the provider may ask questions about:
+Other discounts may not be indicated but are applied to the quote—these are called built-in discounts.
+For example, when you are getting a quote, the insurer may ask questions about:

 - Sprinklers, fire alarms, and security systems

-- Training in alcohol awareness programs, like TIPS, for restaurants serving alcohol
+- Training in alcohol awareness programs, such as Training for Intervention Procedures (TIPS) for restaurants serving alcohol

 - Firewall, data storage, backup, and protection

-Depending on your answer, the premium price can be higher or lower.
-This is an example of a built-in discount.
+Depending on your answers, the premium price can be higher or lower.
 Risk management is a great way to take advantage of built-in discounts.

 5. Manage Limits & Deductibles

-The limits your business needs are related to your level of risk and the value of the property you need insuring.
-It’s possible to have your property either overinsured or underinsured.
+The limits your business needs are related to your level of risk and the value of the property you need insured.
+It is possible to have your property either overinsured or underinsured.
 Reviewing what limit is right for your business with an agent or a broker may lead to some savings on your premium.

-That may be too much or too little for your business.
-If it’s too much, then you can save money by lowering the limits of your insurance to be more in line with the type of revenue, assets, and risk of your company.
+Those baseline limit amounts may be too much or too little for your business.
+If the limit amount is too much, then you can save money by lowering it to be more in line with your company’s type of revenue, assets, and risk level.

 Some insurers will perform a general liability audit.
-Similar to a workers’ comp audit, this will examine your payroll, revenue, and risk to determine if your coverage is correct.
+Similar to a workers’ comp audit (see our guide on how to prepare for a workers’ comp audit), this will examine your payroll, revenue, and risk to determine if your coverage is correct.
 This is a good way to ensure your limits are appropriate for your business.
-If the provider determines your limits were too high, it can issue you a refund for the overpayment on the premium.
+If the insurer determines your limits are too high, it can issue you a refund for the overpayment on the premium.

-Other providers, like Next Insurance, will give you multiple options with different limits when you are getting a quote.
+Other insurance companies, such as Next Insurance, will give you multiple options with different limits when you are getting a quote.
 Doing so gives you some flexibility in picking a policy with a correspondingly appropriate cost.

 For the purposes of this article, we received three quotes from Next for a retail store.
 The quotes were broken down with different limits and amounts of coverage:

-- Basic: Cost $25 monthly and had $1 million in total general and product liability.
+- Basic: $25 monthly, with $1 million in total general and product liability.

-- Deluxe: Cost $101.26 monthly and had all the premier’s offerings, with other additions like equipment breakdown and $50,000 in lost business income if your website goes down.
+- Deluxe: $101.26 monthly, with everything offered in Premier plus other additions like equipment breakdown and $50,000 in lost business income if your website goes down.

-Depending on your business, Basic’s $1 million limit may be all you need, so you would only have to spend $25 a month for insurance.
-However, if your business has property or larger operations, then you will want either Premier or Deluxe.
+Depending on your business, the Basic plan’s $1 million limit may be all you need, so you would only have to spend $25 a month for insurance.
+However, if your business has property or larger operations, then you would want to select either Premier or Deluxe.

 6. Manage Risk

 A key part of determining the premium is your claims history.
-This means doing whatever you can to minimize the risks that lead to claims can help you save money on your business insurance.
-This will look different for every business, but there are many common steps you can take to manage risk, such as
+This means doing whatever you can to minimize the risks that lead to claims that, in turn, can help you save money on business insurance.

 - Cleaning up spills immediately